Igbo Jews: Contemporary outreach

-The religious practices of the Igbo Jews include circumcision eight days after the birth of a male child, the observance of kosher dietary laws, the separation of men and women during menstruation, the wearing of the tallit and kippah, and the celebration of holidays such as Yom Kippur and Rosh Hashanah.
-In recent times, the communities have also adopted the celebration of holidays such as Hanukkah and Purim.

 Igbo Jews in Israel

-Over the past few decades, several Igbo have emigrated to Israel, particularly to Tel Aviv.
-This wave of immigration can partially be explained by a small diaspora which was established in Israel when Nigeria was granted independence in 1960.
-This is partially due to comprehensive educational programs which the Israelis implemented in the new Nigerian state after the 1960s, programs which familiarized many people with the idea of Israel as a modern nation state for the first time, and the possible opportunities which existed for Jewish people who lived there.
+Over the past few decades, several Igbo have immigrated to Israel, particularly to Tel Aviv.
+This wave of immigration can partially be explained by a small diaspora that was established in Israel when Nigeria was granted independence in 1960.
+This is partially due to comprehensive educational programs that the Israelis implemented in the new Nigerian state after the 1960s, programs that familiarized many people with the idea of Israel as a modern nation state for the first time, and the possible opportunities that existed for Jewish people who lived there.

 The Igbo Jewish community is not recognized as a Jewish community for the purpose of immigration to Israel by Israel's Supreme Court.
 Additionally, none of the mainstream denominations of Judaism consider the group an authentically Jewish community.
-Indeed, while they identify themselves as being a part of the worldwide Jewish community, they are still struggling to be recognized as Jews by other Jews.
+Indeed, while they identify themselves as being a part of the worldwide Jewish community, they are still struggling to be recognized as Jews by Jews.
 An affiliate of Gihon Hebrews' Synagogue expressed this struggle to Shai Afsai in Abuja: "We say we are Jews from blood.
 We are now excluded; we cannot go and participate as Jews in any place.
 I make an appeal that we be recognized, not excluded and isolated from other Jews."

 However, some Igbo Jews are currently adopting more rigorous religious customs, in order to gain more acceptance from the mainstream Jewish community.
 For instance, Daniel Lis explained in his article that parts of the Igbo Jewish community are assimilating themselves to the standards of Orthodox Judaism, so as to be universally accepted as Jews in Israel.